faifan143/khabeer-backend/BULK_ENDPOINTS.md

 - Both endpoints require ADMIN role
 - All fields except `image` are required
 - `states` array must contain valid Omani state names
-- `categoryIds` array must contain valid category IDs
+- `categoryIds` array must contain valid category IDs (can be strings or numbers)
 - If image is provided, it will be used for all created items
 - All operations are atomic (all succeed or all fail)